jmagman/flutter-wiki/How-to-write-a-render-speed-test-for-Flutter.md

 ## 2. Add an e2e test

-When the `super_important_case` page above is finished and manually tested, one can then add an automatic driver test to get some performance metrics as follows.
+When the `super_important_case` page above is finished and manually tested, one can then add an automated integration test to get some performance metrics as follows.

-1. We use [macrobenchmarks/test_driver/e2e_test.dart] as the host side script.
+1. We use [macrobenchmarks/test_driver/e2e_test.dart][] as the host side script.
 All other tests depends on this file, so discuss with other Flutter members first if you want to change it.

 2. Add `super_important_case_e2e.dart` to [macrobenchmarks/test][] with the following content.
 The `macroPerfTestE2E` function will navigate the macrobenchmarks app to the `super_important_case` page, and starts collecting performance metrics.
 The optional arguments are:
    - The `pageDelay` is the time delay for loading the page.
 By default it doesn't wait.